jlecomte/ascom-spectral-calibrator/README.md

 **Note:** It takes about 15 to 20 seconds for the BLE device enumeration to complete and the dropdown list to be enabled, so be patient :)

+**Note:** Occasionally, the device does not show up in the list.
+Power cycle the device and reopen the settings dialog.

 ![Calibrator Settings Dialog](images/Calibrator-SettingsDialog.png)

 ## Command Line ASCOM Client (Python)